 3.2.1.
 Binary Installation Using Anaconda for Unix-Based Systems: Linux and Mac OSX

-1. Install the conda package manager, if you do not already have it (or Anaconda).
-Select one of the following options:
+1. Install the conda package manager via miniforge, if you do not already have it (or Anaconda), by following the Miniforge installation instructions.

 2. Install both RMG and the RMG-database binaries through the terminal.
 Dependencies will be installed automatically.
 It is safest to make a new conda environment for RMG and its dependencies.
 Type the following command into the terminal to create the new environment named ‘rmg_env’ containing the latest stable version of the RMG program and its database.